 Nootropics aka ‘smart drugs’ are essentially cognitive and memory enhancers.
 Their sole purpose is to artificially enhance mental performance in one of many ways.

-These drugs contain chemicals used to treat diseases such as attention-deficit hyperactivity disorder (ADHD), Alzheimer’s, schizophrenia, strokes, dementia, epilepsy, and aging.
+These supplementary compounds contain chemicals used to improve cognition, treat diseases such as attention-deficit hyperactivity disorder (ADHD), Alzheimer’s, schizophrenia, strokes, dementia, epilepsy, and aging.